30 Things to Do in Florence: Art, Food, & Epic Tuscany Day Trips

 Golden light, Renaissance beauty, and Florence at its most unforgettable.
 Photo credit: nikascorpionka/DepositPhotos

 I would travel back to Florence again and again.
 I know that there is always something new to discover in Italy: delicious food, a multitude of day trips to dreamy small towns near Florence, beautiful architecture, intriguing history, cooking classes, walking tours, and an endless number of places to explore in the Tuscany countryside.
 Plus, there are some of the best Instagram spots in Florence for you shutterbugs.
-Still sorting out the bigger picture?
-My international trip planning guide walks you through everything before you go.
+Before you dive into Florence, check out my tips for planning a trip to Italy to make sure you are set up for success.

 1. Piazza del Duomo